nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   Extension

-  1.1 User requests to find tasks based on a name
+  1.1 User requests to find tasks based on a name <br>
-  1.2 Unburden will search through the exisiting tasks with the specified task names and shows a list to the user
+  1.2 Unburden will search through the exisiting tasks with the specified task names and shows a list to the user <br>

   Use case ends

-  2.1 User requests to find tasks that are due today 2.2 Unburden will search through the exisiting tasks and shows a list of tasks due today to the user
+  2.1 User requests to find tasks that are due today <br>
+  2.2 Unburden will search through the exisiting tasks and shows a list of tasks due today to the user <br>

   Use case ends

-  3.1 User requests to find tasks that are due tomorrow 3.2 Unburden will search through the exisiting tasks and shows a list of tasks due tomorrow to the user
+  3.1 User requests to find tasks that are due tomorrow <br>
+  3.2 Unburden will search through the exisiting tasks and shows a list of tasks due tomorrow to the user <br>

   Use case ends